Krasnomakov-Bureau-Info/cogSOC/taxonomy/README.md

 ## TO DO:

+- add suggestive behaviour category
 - update functionality to allow user accounts
 - figure out deployment ( allow live remote access from mobile devices )
 - as a possible meausure allow making journal public with one click, if no interaction happens within certain time amount
 - add ability to attach and save photo/video/sound materials to cases
 - by default photo/video/sound must be stored privately
 - add descriptions and details to events, connect to existing registered cases (for leagal reference and filing as potential techniques/tactics)
+- add a possibility to send evidence to police or other relevant organisations locally and internationally
 - however, if needed DB must quickly go public to counter events and prevent future covert work
 - think over possible community of users + cross verification from DBs of multiple users